stagemteam/zfc-progress/README.md

     }
 }
 ```
-Following execution rely on `Progress` module with has registered `EditListener`
+Following execution rely on `Progress` module with has registered `ProgressListener`
 and which listen all events `['edit', 'change', 'sync'']` one of which run `Status` module.

 Also you simply can register custom event name if pre registered is inopportune: